hmellor/auction-website/README.md

 - Click `Add project` and name your project.
 - Then you may enable or disable Google Analytics at your discretion.
 - You will then be taken to your project's overview where you will add a web app to your project by clicking `Add app` and selecting the web app icon (the app's name is arbitrary and is only used to identify the app within your project if, for example, you had multiple apps in the same project).
 - Now that you have created an app you should be shown a code snippet containing `firebaseConfig`.
-Copy everything inside `firebaseConfig` to the `firebaseConfig` variable in `index.html`.
+Copy everything inside `firebaseConfig` to the `firebaseConfig` variable in `src\firebase\config.jsx`.

 > The code snippet containing `firebaseConfig` and the current version can be found in `Project settings` if you need to refer to it later.